mevdschee/php-crud-api/README.md

 a 'table_authorizer' and/or a 'column_authorizer' function that returns a boolean indicating whether or not the table or column is allowed for a specific CRUD action.

+## Multi-tenancy

+By defining a 'column_authorizer' function that returns an array of filters you can support a multi-tenant database.
+When you add a 'company_id' column to every table and let 'column_authorizer' function return array('company_id,eq,1') you can limit access to records from company 1.
+The returned filter is added to read, update and delete (but not to create).

 ## Sanitizing input

 By default all input is accepted and sent to the database.
 If you want to strip (certain) HTML tags before storing you may specify a